Teaching English abroad for a year or so can be a life-changing experience for everyone.

 Will your overseas adventure advance or hurt your career in your home country?

-No matter, whether your teaching job is already about to end or you are just considering to take the plunge and move abroad, these are good questions to raise.
+No matter, whether your teaching job is already about to end or you are just considering taking the plunge and move abroad, these are good questions to raise.

 In this post, you’ll learn 6 possible job or career options that are especially available to you as a former ESL teacher abroad.

 - Possible Careers: What To Do After Teaching Abroad?